patrickvando/interpreter/README.md

 ## About

-This is a compiler for the NRJ language (made up language).
+This is a compiler for the NRJ language (a made-up language).
 NRJ supports recursive functions, for/while/if-elseif constructs, and integer arithmetic.
 Well-formed NRJ file goes into the compiler, 64-bit assembly code comes out.

+To compile `filename.nrj` into `filename.asm`, use:  `python nrj_compiler.py filename.nrj`

+To run `filename.asm`, use:  `run filename`

 See the file "gcd.nrj" for an example implementation of the Euclidean Algorithm.

 See the file "fib.nrj" for an example implementation of a Fibonnaci number generator.

 See the file "isPrime.nrj" for an example implementation of a prime number checker.

-Example Usage: `python3 simple_interpreter.py gcd.simple`

 ### Table of Contents